-In 2016, there was an estimated number of 88,300 jobs in the United States for Physical Therapist Assistant.
+In the United States, there were 88,300 jobs for Physical Therapist Assistant in 2016.
 New jobs are being produced at a rate of 31.1% which is above the national average.
 The Bureau of Labor Statistics predicts 27,500 new jobs for Physical Therapist Assistant by 2026.
-The BLS estimates 14,700 yearly job openings in this field.
+There will be an estimated 14,700 positions for Physical Therapist Assistant per year.

 The states with the most job growth for Physical Therapist Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or District of Columbia.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Physical Therapist Assistant

 The typical yearly salary for Physical Therapist Assistants is somewhere between $33,780 and $79,810.

 Physical Therapist Assistants who work in Texas, New Jersey, or Connecticut, make the highest salaries.

 How much do Physical Therapist Assistants make in each U.S. state?

 |District of Columbia||$40,920|